Samizo-AITL/zenn-articles/articles/en/06_mechanical/03_freecad_code_design.md

 title: How to Combine GUI CAD and Code-Based Design — Minimal Code Design with FreeCAD
 ---

-# 🛠️ 【Mechanical Design:03】How to Combine GUI CAD and Code-Based Design — Minimal Code Design with FreeCAD
+# 【Mechanical Design】🛠️ 03.
+How to Combine GUI CAD and Code-Based Design — Minimal Code Design with FreeCAD
 topics: ["mechanical design", "cad", "freecad", "python", "design philosophy"]

 ---